robinwesterback/User-Centric-Frontend-Development-Milestone-Project/README.md

 User Centric Frontend Development Milestone Project @ Code Institute

 This project will function as my portfolio website to show for potential clients/employers.
 It provides information about me and what I can offer.
 The website showcases 4 projects, provides social links (GitHub and LinkedIn), my resumé and contact information.
+You can find the website [here](https://robinwesterback.github.io/User-Centric-Frontend-Development-Milestone-Project/).

 ## UX
 The website is designed to be easy to use, simple and clean with the purpose to present all information in a visually appealing manner on all devices.